aejepsen/aejepsen/README.md

-### Olá 👋, aqui deixo com muita alegria um pouco da minha história como desenvovedor web.
+### Olá 👋, Aqui está um pouco da minha história como desenvovedor web.

 <!--
 **aejepsen/aejepsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.